 What We Learned Launching Edumo's Beta for Language Teachers

-It’s been a few months since we launched the beta version of Edumo and already it's been quite a journey!
+It's been a few months since we launched the beta version of Edumo and already it's been quite a journey!
 From raising awareness among language teachers and schools to rapidly iterating on user feedback, the process has been fast-paced, intense, and incredibly rewarding.
+As more teachers joined to test Edumo and explore whether it's the right tool for their students, we've been actively surveying beta users and conducting interviews to gather both quantitative and qualitative feedback.

-Your feedback has directly shaped our roadmap — and here’s what we’ve learned so far.
+First, a huge thank you to everyone who has volunteered their time to test the platform and share their insights.
+Your feedback has directly shaped our roadmap — and here's what we've learned so far.

 1. Teachers Want More Variety in Lesson Types

-No surprise here — when we launched, we offered just three exercise types with limited customization.
+No surprise here.
+When we launched, we offered just three exercise types with limited customization.
 While many of you knew more was coming, you emphasized the need for greater flexibility to build dynamic learning paths.
+Your requests fell into two main categories:

 -